-1) Chairman of the Board in 2021 Ian Roxendal was Interim Chairman of the Board until the Annual General Meeting 2021.
+Background: CEO and CFO of Gambro AB, CEO and President of Intrum Justitia Group, Deputy CEO of ABB Group and President of ABB Financial Services and Interim Chairman of Catella AB the Annual General Meeting 2021.
 Johan Claesson was elected Chairman at the Annual General Meeting 2021 and was previously Board member (and Interim CEO up until 12 April 2021).
 Anna Ramel was Board member up until the Annual General Meeting on 2021.
 For information about Anna Ramel, see Annual Report for 2020 which is available on the Company's website, www.catella.com.